-Wool pads (cutting pads) are great for compounding and removing scratches, but probably the most difficult to keep clean since they require (and absorb) quite a bit of product in order to properly remove deep scratches, for example.
+Wool pads (cutting pads) are great for compounding and removing scratches, but are probably the most difficult to keep clean since they require (and absorb) quite a bit of product.

-A quick and easy way to keep your pads unclogged when compounding different sections is by using compressed air.
+A quick and easy way to keep your pads unclogged when compounding is to use compressed air.
 Just use a blower nozzle attachment and apply compressed air across the pad while it’s spinning.

 This is a great way to unclog a wool pad without washing it with water, just be careful not to apply too much pressure.

-Microfiber pads tend to trap just about everything and so it’s really recommended that you keep them as clean as possible when working if you don’t have several to swap in and out.
-For an entire car, it’s not uncommon to go through 4 or 5 of these.
+Microfiber pads tend to trap just about everything and so I recommend you keep them as clean as possible when working (if you don’t have several to swap in and out).

-Method 1: Using a terry cloth towel or bristle brush
+Method 1: Use a terry cloth towel or bristle brush

-This helps to fluff the fibers (similar to a spur tool on wool) which is important since you want these fibers contacting your paint throughout the process.
+A bristle brush will fluff the fibers (similar to a spur tool on wool); this is important since you want these fibers contacting your paint throughout the process.

 Again, using compressed air also is great to use throughout the polishing process.

-One of the most effective ways to clean a basic foam pad is by using a microfiber terry cotton towel, a 5-gallon pocket, and a simple all-purpose cleaner.
+To clean a basic foam pad, use a microfiber towel, a 5-gallon pocket, and a simple all-purpose cleaner.
 Fill your bucket to about halfway with clean water, spray your pad with a good coating of all-purpose cleaner, and use the wet towel to work the product out of your pads.

 Washing pads by hand is the best way to prolong their use, but a towel or brush can speed up this process, especially if your foam pad has grooves in it.

-If you’re consistently using pads that trap a lot of product (like wool and microfiber), one option to look into is purchasing a pad washer.
+To clean cutting pads that trap a lot of product (like wool and microfiber), consider getting a pad washer.
 One of the most common on the market is the Grit Guard Universal Pad Washer.
 This is a special bucket designed to be used with a spinning pad.
 After filling it with liquid cleaning solution, you use the grate and grit guard for removing substances.

-For all types of pads, it’s best practice to simply air dry your pads overnight on a drying rack, after removing as much water as you can get out of them before lying them face up.
+For all types of pads, it’s best to simply air dry your pads overnight face-up on a drying rack, after wringing as much water as you can.
 Do not lie pads on the backing, as this can cause water to sit on the glue or Velcro and can damage the adhesive.

-Spin drying pads on a rotary or dual action polisher is what many people do to remove most of the water from them.
+You can spin dry your pads on a rotary or dual-action polisher to remove most of the water.

-Whether you’re using wool, foam or microfiber, dirty pads can lead to a number of issues like heavy swirls, holograms and pigtails in your paint.
-Essentially, whatever wax, compound or residue that’s embedded in your pad is going to grind into the surface you’re buffing or polishing.
+Dirty pads can cause issues like swirls, holograms, and pigtails in paint no matter what kind of pad you use.
+Whatever wax, compound, or residue that’s embedded in your pad will grind into the surface you’re buffing or polishing which can cause problems.